-How fleets with complex schedules can realize the full benefits of going electric
+How fleets with complex schedules can realise the full benefits of going electric

 It's certain — the future of transportation is electric.
 Fleets across industries are electrifying and they're doing so fast.
 Depending on the field of activity, operators have different challenges.
 For example, fleets with complex schedules, such as those for public transit or last-mile delivery, must not only manage a large pool of vehicles and charging assets but also complete complex route planning with high accuracy.
 Here's a look at the most common challenges encountered by operators of electric fleets with complex schedules, and what they can do to overcome them.